Lake Superior and Ishpeming 23: Design and upgrades

-Between 1928 and 1934, almost all the C-5 class locomotives (Nos.
-18–24) were sent to the LS&I's Presque Isle locomotive shops to be extensively rebuilt and modified to improve their performance.
+Between 1928 and 1934, almost all the C-5 class locomotives, with the sole exception of No. 25, were sent to the LS&I's Presque Isle locomotive shops to be extensively rebuilt and modified to improve their performance.
 Their cylinder saddles were replaced by ones with superheated cylinders and piston valves; their boilers received superheaters and were raised higher above the frame; their fireboxes were widened and received Nicholson thermic siphons; and feedwater heaters were installed.
-The upgrades raised the C-5s' tractive effort to 42,000 lb, and the rebuilt locomotives were reclassified as SC-4's.
+The rebuilt C-5s were reclassified as SC-4s, and their tractive effort was raised to around 42,000 lb.
+Their overall reliability was also significantly improved, and they became favored by LS&I crews.

 Revenue service

 No. 23 was the very first C-5 class locomotive to be built, and it was originally numbered 9.
 No. 9 was primarily assigned in its early years to pull the LS&I's mixed freight trains, and it was occasionally used to pull iron ore trains.
 As a saturated locomotive, No. 9 was prone to stalling whenever the locomotive would climb a grade, or when the weight of its train exceeded its pulling power.
 On one occasion, the C-5 participated in a locomotive "tug of war" publicity session, but it lost to B-4 class 2-8-0 No. 8.
 Following the LS&I's merger with the MM&SE in 1924, No. 9 was renumbered to 23.

-In 1928, No. 23 became the first of seven C-5 locomotives to be rebuilt and modified as SC-4's at the LS&I's Presque Isle shops.
-Following its rebuild, the locomotive was primarily reassigned to switch hopper cars at iron ore mines and to pull logging trains on branch lines.
-By 1958, No. 23 was put into storage in Marquette alongside fellow SC-4 No. 22, as the LS&I slowly retired their steam fleet and replaced them with diesel locomotives.
-The railroad discontinued commercial steam operations in 1962.
+In 1928, No. 23 became the first of seven C-5 locomotives to be rebuilt and modified as SC-4s at the LS&I's Presque Isle shops.
+Following its rebuild, the locomotive was primarily reassigned to switch hopper cars at iron ore mines and to pull freight and logging trains on branch lines.
+Throughout the 1950s, the LS&I gradually dieselized their roster, but all seven of the SC-4s, due to their reliability, remained on the roster after the railroad retired their other steam locomotive classes, being used as switchers and to thaw frozen iron ore.
+The aging SC-4s were retired in September 1962, when the railroad discontinued their commercial steam operations.